matgargano/story-share/README.md

 Integrated QUnit tests into grunt task
 Remove `title` from `facebook-complex` share type  since it is not an actual field in the API

+* 0.1.3
+update to latest version which handles window size for google plus, full code formatting cleanup